-The only way we can think to describe pan boxty?
-As hash browns’ answer to fudgy brownies, with a crisp surface and a dense, moist but not greasy, almost but not quite gooey interior.
-It’s also quite possibly the most immense tater tot you’ve ever encountered.
-(Hey, we did what what was needed to entice our kids to try this–and it worked.)
-Pan boxty also works with really quite perfect potatoes, not just rotting ones.
-And as with so many traditional recipes, the recipe comes in all manner of shapes, sizes, and incarnations.
-The one constant?
-That pan boxty is itself a constant in Irish cookery, witnessed by this classic ditty.
+The best way we can think to describe pan boxty?
+As hash browns’ answer to fudgy brownies.
+Pan boxty is essentially a huge hash brown but with crisp, crackling surface and a dense, moist almost-but-not-quite gooey interior.
+It’s an Irish classic.
+And, as with so many classics, there’s all manner of shapes, sizes, and incarnations of the recipe.
+But the love for pan boxty is singular, as witnessed by the following little Irish ditty.
 (Feminists, please note, LC cannot take credit for this rhyme nor will LC be held responsible for it.)

 Boxty on the griddle